 CIS sponsors a defined contribution pension plan (the Plan).
 All CIS employees are eligible to participate in the Plan immediately upon hiring.
-Employees are eligible to receive CIS's voluntary and matching contributions after they have completed one full year of service with CIS.
+Employees are eligible to receive CIS' voluntary and matching contributions after they have completed one full year of service with CIS.
 At the Board's discretion, CIS makes contributions to the Plan.
-During the years ending September 30, 2016 and 2015, these contributions were 3 percent of an employee's salary and a matching component of up to 3 percent of an employee's contribution.
-CIS contributed \$204,490 and \$188,774 to the Plan in 2016 and 2015, respectively.
+During the years ending September 30, 2017 and 2016, these contributions were 3 percent of an employee's salary and a matching component of up to 3 percent of an employee's contribution.
+CIS contributed \$264,439 and \$204,490 to the Plan in 2017 and 2016, respectively.
 The Plan is exempt from federal income taxes under Section 403(b) of the IRC.
 CIS is the Plan administrator.

 During the year ending September 30, 2013, CIS created a deferred compensation 457 plan.
 This plan was created for the benefit of certain executive employees.
-CIS contributed approximately \$39,000 and \$30,000 to the Plan in 2016 and 2015, respectively.
-The related assets and liabilities for the plan are included in CIS's statement of financial position within other assets and accounts payable and accrued liabilities.
+CIS contributed approximately \$46,200 and \$39,000 to the Plan in 2017 and 2016, respectively.
+The related assets and liabilities for the plan are included in CIS' statement of financial position within other assets and accounts payable and accrued liabilities.